 Ensuring our packaging solutions are safe is an integral part of our business.
-As our packaging is used to deliver and store food products, our products must meet all food safety standards.
+As our packaging is used to deliver and store food products, our products must meet all relevant food safety standards.
 These include OECD guidelines for Multinational Enterprises and providing statements on food safety and REACH to our customers.
-These are available on request through our website.